G0PLY/DCLXVI/README.md

 (You will need a Diablo CD to use this)
 =======

-Diablo 1 DCLXVI Mod made using Devilution Project.
+Diablo 1 DCLXVI Mod, made using Devilution by GalaXyHaXz.
 =======
 --------------------------------------------------------------------------------------------------